Terra Nostra (TV series): Plot

 The telenovela takes place in Brazil between the end of nineteenth century and early twentieth century.
 This historical telenovela tells the story of these Italian immigrants.
 It focuses on the relationship of Giuliana Esplendore (Ana Paula Arosío) and Matteo Batistela (Thiago Lacerda) who meet each other during the voyage to Brazil.
-Most of the story takes place in a coffee farm in São Paulo.
+Most of the story takes place on a coffee farm in São Paulo.

 Giuliana and Matteo immediately fall in love and plan a life together.
 Unfortunately, fate and some people do not plan it that way.
 A series of mishaps befall the couple and keep them apart.
 When they finally reunite, their conduct affects not only their lives, but also other people they have met along the way.

 After docking, Giuliana and Matteo became lost and followed different paths.
-She is welcomed by Francesco (Raul Cortez), a banker millionaire friend of his deceased parents.
-Francesco is married to Jeanett, an haughty and arrogant woman, and father of Marco Antonio, a bon vivant.
+She is welcomed by Francesco (Raul Cortez), a millionaire banker friend of her deceased parents.
+Francesco is married to Jeanett, a haughty and arrogant woman, and is the father of Marco Antonio, a bon vivant.

 Matteo meanwhile works on the farm of Gumercindo (Antonio Fagundes), a coffee baron who is married to Maria do Socorro.
 While he is a loving father to his daughter Angélica, he is cruel to his other daughter, Rosana (Carolina Kasting).

 Marco Antonio, son of Francesco, falls madly in love with Giuliana, who rejects him in her determination to find her love, Matteo.
-However, when she discovers Matteo is expecting a son, Marco Antonio there sees the chance to be with her.
+However, when she discovers Matteo is expecting a son, Marco Antonio sees the chance to be with her.
 Marco asks Giuliana to marry him and, in fear, she accepts.